--n print line numbers for each input.
-This feature is only available if numbered prompts are in use. -0 also print outputs for each input. -р print classic '>>>' python prompts before each input.
-This is useful for making documentation, and in conjunction with -o, for producing doctest-ready output. -t print the 'translated' history, as IPython understands it.
-IPython fil- ters your input and converts it all into valid Python source before executing it (things like magics or aliases are turned into function calls, for example).
-With this option, you'll see the native his- tory instead of the user-entered version: '%cd /' will be seen as 'get_ipython().run_line_magic("cd", "/")' instead of '%cd /'. -f FILENAME FILENAME: instead of printing the output to the screen, redirect it to the given file.
-The file is always overwritten, though when it can , IPython asks for confirmation first.
-In particular, running the command 'history -f FILENAME' from the IPython Notebook interface will replace FILENAME even if it already exists without confirmation. -g <[PATTERN [PA ATTERN ]> treat the arg as a glob pattern to search for in (full)
+-n print line numbers for each i input.
+This feature is only available if 1 .

+numbered prompts are in use.

+-o also print outputs for each input.

+-p print classic '>>>' python prompts before each input.
+This is useful for making documentation, and in conjunction with -o, for producing doctest-ready output.

+-t print the 'translated' history, as IPython understands it.
+IPython filters your input and converts it all into valid Python source before executing it (things like magics or aliases are turned into function calls, for example).
+With this option, you'll see the native history instead of the user-entered version: '%cd/' will be seen as to the given file.
+The file is always overwritten, though when it can, IPython asks for confirmation first.
+In particular, running the command 'history -f FILENAME' from the IPython Notebook interface will replace FILENAME even if it already exists without confirmation.